 Step 3 - Installation

-Here are some examples of gardens that we have designed and installed for our clients:
+Here are some examples of gardens that I have designed and installed for my clients:

 Native Plant Gardens